Mary Laurinda Jane Smith Beatty: Politics

 Throughout their lives, the couple worked for equal rights.
 James Beatty directed the city’s “Grand Ratification Jubilee” for the Fifteenth Amendment and supported efforts to hire Black police officers.
 He was a member of the Colored Lincoln Republican Club.
 On November 5, 1872, Mary Beatty joined Abigail Scott Duniway, Maria P. Hendee and Mary Ann King Lambert in visiting Portland’s Morrison Precinct to cast ballots, As the suffrage publication The New Northwest observed, “Thus was woman suffrage vindicated in the persons of Mrs. A.J.
 Duniway, a colored and two white women.”
 A few months later, Mary Beatty “read an essay proving that the colored women are awake to their own interests” at the 1873 Oregon State Woman Suffrage Association.

 Mary Beatty did not live to see the partial victory for Oregon’s woman suffrage in 1912, after five failed attempts.
 And it would not be until passage of the Voting Rights Act in 1965 that racially discriminatory policies preventing people of color from exercising their right to vote were ended, fulfilling some part of the promise of full suffrage.
 Still, Mary Beatty was a forerunner of Black suffrage activists who agitated for the vote in the Portland area during the important mobilization in 1912, including Hattie Redmond and Lizzie Weeks.

+Death

+Following an accident, Beatty died on September 28, 1899, at the age of 65.
+She was funeralized at St. Joseph's Catholic Church in Portland and buried at Greenwood Hills Cemetery.